 Growing up in a family of entrepreneurs in the ferry business, Emma studied tourism economics in Rome before heading to Milan to work for TTG and at TripAdvisor’s London offices.
 In 2013, the road lead her back home to Brindisi, on a mission to bring her international tourism experience and knowledge.
-Here, she shares the challenges and joys that come with the urban regeneration of a destination as it blossoms into a distinctive tourism hot-spot with a difference
+In an interview with Emily Millett, she shares the challenges and joys that come with the urban regeneration of a destination as it blossoms into a distinctive tourism hot-spot with a difference

 Once an important industrial port city as well-known for smuggling and immigrant crises as it was for trade and economy, Brindisi is now shaking off its previously contested reputation, reinventing itself as a tourism destination with a focus on sustainability, digital nomadism, and a more authentic and understated breed of luxury.